estebanrfp/decentralized-role-system/README.md

 # Decentralized Role System

-A decentralized role system made with
+A decentralized role system made with Gun

+Simple method (UI), this is only a function that executes inheritances, (proof of concept)

+## Next

+- The encrypted permission list
+- Hidden verification links
+- Inherited options instead of a boolean value

 - [gundb](https://github.com/amark/gun)
 - plain javascript